Skip to main content

 This week our crew handled the sod prep for a 17,000 square foot lawn renovation on a custom estate in New Canaan, Connecticut — a brand-new build with a pool, a sport court, and a putting green wrapping the property.
 In a single day we took delivery of 11 tri-axle loads of screened topsoil, spread 220 cubic yards of it with two machines, and hand-raked the whole thing to a finished grade.
-Sod installation starts this coming Thursday, and we'll cover that in a separate post.
+Sod installation followed about two weeks later, once the other trades wrapped and a heat wave passed — see the finished 17,000 square foot Kentucky bluegrass installation.

 The Property: A New Canaan Estate Built From Scratch